slegaspi19/musiFeel/README.md

 ## Overview

-MusiFeel is a data visualization tool that leverages AI to classify the lyrics of music playlists into a range of different emotinos.
+MusiFeel is a data visualization tool that leverages AI to classify the lyrics of music playlists into a range of different emotions.
 By entering a link to a playlist, users can access a chart of the emotions.
 MusiFeel aims to provide users with yet another way to find new music, matching up their moods with others'.

 ## Solution Design